nooblag/nerdwiki/Sed.md

 Note that sed does not write to a file, only echos the result.
-Pipe to another file to save result.
+Use `-i` "in place" to save the find/replace result to the file.

 ### Find and print